ldodson911/100-days-of-code/log.md

 ### Day 4: January 17, 2017

 **Today's Progress** Continue working with ACF.
 Need to get my custom fields to display on my custom post type!

+### Day 5: January 19, 2017

+**Today's Progress** Not sure it's progress, but updating my Git repos and staging deployments.
+Must remember to push often!

+**Thoughts:** I missed a day, graduate classes started yesterday and spent my day tracking down books and doing other work related tasks.
+Only getting in about an hour or 2 day of coding, but I think if I can dedicate that much time at least, I should still be good, my 100 days of code just may need to be extended longer to learn all that I want to learn.